ELF-Lab/OjibweLexicon/README.md

 VTA,VTA_Cw,vta,^.*[bcdfghjklmnpstwz']w$,NONE
 ```
 because the POS is *vta* and the stem matches the regular expression `^.*[bcdfghjklmnpstwz']w$`.
 No previous rows match, so this class is assigned.

+### Lexical data to exclude (`other/`)
+This CSV specifies forms in the lemma spreadsheets that should *not* be included in the FST.
+Each row specifies one form or group of forms.
+The following information must be specified for each row:
+- **Directory**: The directory here in OjibweLexicon that this exclusion applies to.
+For example, you may want to exclude pronouns from the `OPD` directory but include pronouns from the `HammerlyFieldwork` directory.
+If you want an exclusion to apply to all directories, you must repeat it with one row specifying each directory.
+- **Field**: The field being used to identify the form(s) to exclude.
+For example, if you want to exclude all members of a particular class, this should be set to `Class`.
+Options are: Class, Lemma, Paradigm, Stem.
+- **Value**: The value of the field that should be excluded.
+For example, this could be the paradigm `PRONDem` or the lemma `dagonigan`.

+If the CSV specifies forms that are already not included in the FST (e.g., some forms in OjibweLexicon/OPD when the user has specified in OjibweMorph not to use the CSVs in that directory at all), nothing will happen.